openstack/operations-guide/doc/ops-guide/source/preface_ops.rst

     OpenStack cloud with the OpenStack dashboard and OpenStack client commands

-`OpenStack Admin User Guide <http://docs.openstack.org/user-guide-admin/>`_
-    Shows OpenStack administrators how to create and manage resources in an OpenStack cloud with the OpenStack dashboard and OpenStack client commands

 `Networking Guide <http://docs.openstack.org/networking-guide/>`_
     This guide targets OpenStack administrators seeking to deploy and manage OpenStack Networking (neutron).